-Jed Carlson Lowrie…graduated from North Salem HS in Oregon…went on to attend Stanford University where he earned First-Team All-American and All-Pac-10 honors from Baseball America in both 2004 and 2005…hit .338 with 47 doubles, 31 homers, 162 RBI and 143 runs scored in 179 games over three seasons while with the Cardinal…named a Baseball America Pre-season First-team All-American on three occasions…as a sophomore in 2004, captured Pac-10 Player of the Year honors after winning the conference Triple Crown with a .399 batting average, 17 home runs and 68 RBI…was a 2004 national semifinalist for the Dick Howser Trophy, presented annually to the nation's top collegiate player…traveled to Colombia in January 2015 as a Sports Envoy in Major League Baseball's "Diamond Diplomacy" program in conjunction with the U.S. Department of State…is married, Milessa…they have a daughter, Saige, and a son, Miles…founded the A's Jedi Warriors program, which provides A's tickets, batting practice visits and speciallydesigned t-shirts to military families…was the A's nominee for the prestigious Roberto Clemente Award in 2014.
+Jed Carlson Lowrie graduated from North Salem (OR) High School before attending Stanford University...At Stanford, earned First-Team All-American and All-Pac-10 honors from Baseball America in 2004 and 2005…Hit .338 with 47 doubles, 31 homers, 162 RBI and 143 runs in 179 games over three seasons while posting a .565 slugging percentage and .428 on-base percentage…Named a Baseball America Pre-Season FirstTeam All-American on three occasions…As a sophomore in 2004, captured Pac-10 Player of the Year honors after winning the conference Triple Crown with a .399 batting average, 17 home runs and 68 RBI...Was a 2004 national semifinalist for the Dick Howser Trophy, presented annually to the nation's top collegiate player…In 2005, led the Cardinal with 14 homers, 66 RBI, a .594 slugging percentage and .416 OBP, while batting .317 and starting all 59 of Stanford's games...Enjoys cooking and photography in his spare time...His mom, who was a 4-H Extension Agent, taught him how to cook...Has a large wine collection...Collects sports memorabilia as well...Traveled to Colombia in January 2015 as a sports envoy in Major League Baseball's "Diamond Diplomacy" program in conjunction with the U.S. Department of State...His wife served in State Department as a foreign service officer.

 Set an Oakland record with 49 doubles, breaking the previous mark of 47 set by Jason Giambi in 2001…ranked second in the majors to Cleveland's Jose Ramirez (56) and second in Athletics history to Al Simmons (53 in 1926)…had the eighth best double total by a switch hitter in Major League history…had career highs in runs (86), doubles, extra base hits (66), walks (73) and strikeouts (100)…his 153 games played were one short of his best and it marked just the third time in his 10 seasons in the majors he played in 100 or more games…all three have come as an Athletic…led the A's with a .277 batting average…hit .310 over his first 46 games, .221 over a 52-game stretch from May 27 to July 28 and .300 over his final 55 contests…also led the A's in hits (157), doubles, triples (3) and on-base percentage (.360) and tied for the team lead in games and walks…the switch-hitter batted .283 (123-for-435) with 12 of his 14 home runs against right-handed pitching compared to .258 (34-for-132) against left-handers…however, has a .253 (605-for-2391) career average against righties compared to .280 (279-for-997) against lefties…10 of his home runs were solo shots…batted .293 with runners in scoring position but had a .155 average with RISP and two outs…ranked second among ML second basemen with a .991 fielding percentage (Dozier, MIN .993) and was fourth among American League second basemen in double plays (98)…the double plays tied for second most in Oakland history and were the most since Mark Ellis set the record with 104 in 2007…his fielding percentage was sixth best in Oakland history but his 4.25 total chances per nine innings were the fewest…appeared in 136 games at second base and one at third base (Sept.
 6 vs. Los Angeles-AL)…went 2-for-4 (.500) with two walks and two RBI as a pinch hitter and is now 5-for-10 (.500) with five walks and six RBI in the pinch over the last three years…led the majors in line drives (155) and line drive percentage (33.0%)…the line drives were the most by an Athletic since Stats, Inc. began tracking them in 1988 (previous: 136 by Carney Lansford in 1989)…had the fifth highest ground ball/fly ball ratio in the AL (0.79) and the seventh highest walk/strikeout ratio (0.73)…made a team-leading 102 starts batting third and hit .294 in those games…hit .191 as the designated hitter and .195 with two outs.